imdad-7/TodoApp/README.md

-# TodoApp

-A simple Todo App using Python and Django
+Todo App where we can add/remove list of objects.